Anatomy & Physiology - Body Systems

 The oesophagus travels through the neck and thorax, behind the trachea and in front of the aorta.
-The food is moved by rhythmical muscular contractions known as peristalsis (wave-like motions) caused by contractions in longitudinal and circular bands of muscle.
-Antiperistalsis, where the contractions travel upwards, is the reflex action of vomiting and is usually aided by the contraction of the abdominal muscles and diaphragm.
+The food is moved by rhythmical muscular contractions known as peristalsis (wave-like motions) caused by contractions in longitudinal and circular muscle bands.
+Antiperistalsis, where the contractions travel upwards, is the reflex action of vomiting and is usually aided by the abdominal muscles and diaphragm's contraction.

 The stomach lies below the diaphragm and to the left of the liver.
-It is the widest part of the alimentary canal and acts as a reservoir for the food where it may remain for between 2 and 6 hours.
+It is the widest part of the alimentary canal and acts as a reservoir for the food where it may remain between 2 and 6 hours.
 Here the food is churned over and mixed with various hormones, enzymes including pepsinogen which begins the digestion of protein, hydrochloric acid, and other chemicals; all of which are also secreted further down the digestive tract.

 The stomach has an average capacity of 1 litre, varies in shape, and is capable of considerable distension.
 When expanding, this sends stimuli to the hypothalamus, which is the part of the brain and nervous system controlling hunger and the desire to eat.

-The wall of the stomach is impermeable to most substances, although does absorb some water, electrolytes, certain drugs, and alcohol.
+The stomach wall is impermeable to most substances, although it does absorb some water, electrolytes, certain drugs, and alcohol.
 At regular intervals a circular muscle at the lower end of the stomach, the pylorus opens allowing small amounts of food, now known as chyme to enter the small intestine.

-The small intestine measures about 7m in an average adult and consists of the duodenum, jejunum, and ileum.
+The small intestine measures 7m in an average adult and consists of the duodenum, jejunum, and ileum.
 Both the bile and pancreatic ducts open into the duodenum together.
 The small intestine, because of its structure, provides a vast lining through which further absorption takes place.
 There are a large lymph and blood supply to this area, ready to transport nutrients to the rest of the body.
-Digestion in the small intestine relies on its own secretions plus those from the pancreas, liver, and gallbladder.
+Digestion in the small intestine relies on its secretions plus those from the pancreas, liver, and gallbladder.

 The Pancreas is connected to the duodenum via two ducts and has two main functions: